 The course runs every Thursday morning for five weeks between 09:30 and 13:00, but please note that times may vary depending on the speed at which you work and the final group size.
 As this is a morning only course, you might find it helpful to find time to continue working on your projects at home, such as to prepare plates and stencils and develop your drawings.
-Dates: 5th March, 12th March, 19th March, 26th March and 2nd April 2020.
+Dates: 5th March, 12th March, 19th March and 26th March 2020.

 Tea and coffee are provided throughout the day.

-After class: You might like to continue your practice at Print Club, where a friendly group of us work once a month on a Tuesday evening.
+After class: You might like to continue your practice at Print Club, where a friendly group of us work twice a month on a Tuesday evening or Saturday morning.

 I've been teaching printmaking at Slamseys since 2013, having studied with the OCA, Gainsborough's House and Colchester Institute.
 I love helping adult learners discover new processes and create artwork.
 I make sure classes are relaxed and friendly - you can never ask too many questions!

 We really had a fantastic time learning how to screen print and creating our own designs and would love to do more with Slamseys....
 Highly recommend both in terms of the fab venue and teaching!!